 x:\outputdir is the directory in which you want MTF Mapper to store the output files it generates.
 Edit it to reflect your wishes.

 4) Plot the resulting MTF data.
 You should now have several output files, two of which will be named raw_sfr_values_h.txt and raw_sfr_values_v.txt.
+Those are the ones that contain MTF data from the two edges (SFR and MTF are used interchangeably in photography).
 You can import them into Excel or any plotting program of your choice.
 In each file you will see four rows of data for the four edges that MTF Mapper detected, one for our slanted edge and three for the artificial edges resulting from the white frames it puts around images to help it isolate the relevant edge.
 Here for instance is the slanted edge in the vertical crop discovered, analyzed and annotated (MTF50 at 0.27 cycles per pixel) by MTF Mapper.
 It provides one dimensional spatial resolution information in the direction perpendicular to the slanted edge:

 Back to the spreadsheet, the first column is the angle of the edge with respect to the horizontal or vertical axis, for the case just above the angle is equal to 8.958 degrees.
 The rest of that row is the MTF curve data, starting with a value of 1, which you can plot in increments of 1/64th of a cycle per pixel.
 The MTF of 1 corresponds to zero cycles per pixel, sometimes referred to as DC.